InfluxDB vs. Elasticsearch for Time Series Data & Metrics Benchmark

-At InfluxData, one of the common questions we’ve been getting asked by developers and architects alike the last few months is, “How does InfluxDB compare to Elasticsearch for time-series workloads?”
+At InfluxData, one of the common questions we regularly get asked by developers and architects alike is: “How does InfluxDB compare to Elasticsearch for time series workloads?”
 This question might be prompted for a few reasons.
 First, if they’re starting a brand new project and doing the due diligence of evaluating a few solutions head-to-head, it can be helpful in creating their comparison grid.
 Second, they might already be using Elasticsearch for ingesting logs in an existing monitoring setup, but would like to now see how they can integrate metrics collection into their system and believe there might be a better solution than Elasticsearch for this task.

-Over the last few weeks a few members of the InfluxData engineering and QA teams set out to compare the performance and features of InfluxDB and Elasticsearch for common time-series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
-InfluxDB outperformed Elasticsearch in all three tests with 8x greater write throughput, while using 4x less disk space when compared against Elastic’s time series optimized configuration, and delivering 3.5x to 7.5x faster response times for tested queries.
+Over the last few weeks, we set out to compare the performance and features of InfluxDB and Elasticsearch for time series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
+InfluxDB outperformed Elasticsearch in two tests, with 3.8x greater write throughput, while using 9x less disk space when compared against Elastic’s time series optimized configuration.
+InfluxDB delivered 7.7x faster response times for tested queries, compared to response time of cached queries from Elasticsearch.

-It’s also important to note that configuring Elasticsearch wasn’t trivial – it requires up-front decisions about indexing, heap sizing, and how to work with the JVM.
-InfluxDB, on the other hand, is ready to use for time-series workloads out of the box with no additional configuration with a schema and query language designed for working with time series.
+It’s also important to note that configuring Elasticsearch for time series wasn’t trivial it requires up-front decisions about indexing, heap sizing, and how to work with the JVM.
+InfluxDB, on the other hand, is ready to use for time series workloads out of the box with no additional configuration with a schema and query language designed for working with time series.

-We felt that this data would prove valuable to engineers evaluating the suitability of both of these technologies for their use cases.
-Specifically, the time-series use cases involving custom monitoring and metrics collection, real-time analytics, Internet of Things (IoT) and sensor data, plus container or virtualization infrastructure metrics.
-The benchmarking exercise did not look at the suitability of InfluxDB for workloads other than those that are time-series-based.
+We felt that this data would prove valuable to engineers evaluating the suitability of both these technologies for their use cases; specifically, time series use cases involving custom monitoring and metrics collection, real-time analytics, Internet of Things (IoT) and sensor data, plus container or virtualization infrastructure metrics.
+The benchmark exercise did not look at the suitability of InfluxDB for workloads other than those that are time-series-based.
 InfluxDB is not designed to satisfy full-text search or log management use cases and therefore would be out of scope.
 For these use cases, we recommend sticking with Elasticsearch or similar full-text search engines.

 - Data ingest performance – measured in values per second

-- On-disk storage requirements – measured in MBs
+- On-disk storage requirements – measured in Bytes

 - Mean query response time – measured in milliseconds